Projects

 This project will advance ecosystem forecasting by accounting for how legacy effects from extreme environmental events – prolonged droughts, floods, heatwaves and fires – persist into future years in vulnerable dryland ecosystems.
 As highly stressed environments are expected to leave increasingly large impacts on flora and fauna and exacerbate desertification, answers are urgently needed to understand and mitigate these impacts.
 This project will foster new appreciation of ecosystem features that build resilience to change, or that lead to collapse.
 Benefits include better forecasting tools to manage ecosystems at risk, improved security of biodiversity and food production in Australian rangelands, and training of early career researchers.

-This project is investigating why native species persist in some refuge areas of South Australia but not others, and the role of habitat condition and especially feral predators in restricting their populations.
-The kowari and fawn hopping mouse are threatened and other species such as the plains mouse and crest-tailed mulgara are restricted in range.
+This project is investigating why the kowari persists in some refuge areas of South Australia but not others, and the role of habitat condition and especially feral predators in restricting their populations.

 Help save the kowari.
 Join Team Kowari here.